jackson-family/he-gave-me-my-ears/content/2012-10-16-evaluation-process.md

 close to being intelligible.
 No surprises there.
 The minimum criteria is 50% comprehension, so I came well below the standard.
 Amy also spent some time during that appointment showing us the implant equipment and explaining more about the surgery.
-William had a great time playing with all of the equipment, probably because there were all kinds of buttons and cables to look at.
+William had a great time playing with all the equipment, probably because there were all kinds of buttons and cables to look at.

 After determining that I was indeed deaf enough, Dr. Slater&#x02bc;s office